Josh Lowe Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

+- The 8.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 26th in MLB.

-- The Rangers have the 11th-ranked team ERA among all MLB pitching staffs (3.99).
+- The Rangers have the 11th-ranked team ERA across all MLB pitching staffs (3.97).

-- Rangers pitchers combine to allow 102 home runs (1.1 per game), the 10th-fewest in baseball.
+- Rangers pitchers combine to surrender 103 home runs (1.1 per game), the 10th-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.